antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 }
 ```

-It works well in Javascript and putting all the context into `this` is pretty straightforward and easy to understand.
+It works well in JavaScript and putting all the context into `this` is pretty straightforward and easy to understand.
 But when you switch to TypeScript for static type checking. `this` will not be the context you expected.
 How can we make the types work for Vue like the example above?

 ## Type for `this`